Sv443/CloudflareDUC/readme.md

 ... and you are done!
 Now just start the `.bat` file and give it a little time to start up (shouldn't take longer than a minute) and let it keep running to have it automatically update the DNS records.
 To shut it down either press <kbd>^C</kbd> or just close the window to instantly shut it down.
-If you change anything in the `.cfg` or `.env` file, make sure to restart the application.
+If you change anything in the `settings.cfg` or `.env` file, make sure to restart the application.
 <br>
 ## If you encounter any bugs or want me to add more features, please visit [this link](https://github.com/Sv443/CloudflareDUC/issues) and open a new issue and I will fix/add it as soon as possible.
 Thanks :)